minio/minio/docs/bucket/notifications/README.md

 ### Step 3: Test on NATS

-Using this program below we can log the bucket notification added to NATS.
+If you use NATS server, check out this sample program below to log the bucket notification added to NATS.

 ```go
 package main